warpforge/warpgrapher/book/src/configuration/relationships.md

 }
 ```

 The `SET` input is of type `OrganizationMembersUpdateMutationInput`, shown in the snippet below.
-The `props` attribute is the same input type used during relationship creation operations, described in the section above.
+The `joinDate` attribute is the same input type used during relationship creation operations, described in the section above.
 The `src` and `dst` attributes allow a single update to provide new values not only for the relationship properties, but also properties on the source and destination nodes at the ends of the relationship.

 ```
 input OrganizationMembersUpdateMutationInput {
   dst: OrganizationMembersDstUpdateMutationInput
-  props: OrganizationMembersPropsInput
+  joinDate: String
   src: OrganizationMembersSrcUpdateMutationInput
 }
 ```